A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Summary

 \section{Summary}

-In this work, we investigate the stellar populations of 26 CL-AGNs, which are collected from the literatures and all have SDSS ``turn-off" spectra.
+In this work, we investigate the stellar populations of 26 CL-AGNs, which are collected from the literature and all have SDSS ``turn-off" spectra.
 The main results are as follows:

-(1) Using the stellar population synthesis code STARLIGHT, we determine the detailed stellar populations of CL-AGNs host galaxies for the first time, and derive the SFHs for them.
+(1) Using the stellar population synthesis code STARLIGHT, we determine the detailed stellar populations of CL-AGN host galaxies for the first time, and derive the SFHs for them.
 Generally, the stellar populations of CL-AGNs lie between SB and normal galaxies, which is consistent with previous results showing that there is no significant difference between CL-AGNs and NCL-AGNs.
-However, when a detailed comparison is made for the AGN host themselves, the CL-AGN hosts have relatively more contributions from the intermediate stellar populations.
+However, when a detailed comparison is made between the AGN hosts themselves, the CL-AGN hosts have relatively more contributions from the intermediate stellar populations.